datarevenue-berlin/taclib/README.rst

 taclib
 ======

-Taclib stands for **Task as Containers Library**, and it was created to make easy to run luigi tasks in Kubernetes.
+Taclib stands for **Task as Containers Library**, and it was created to ease running luigi tasks in Kubernetes.

 Cluster Role
 ------------
 Each luigi task will be running in a pod as a containerized application.
-The K8s pods have to have permission from the cluster to create new pods, in order to that we have to create a Cluster Role and binding it to active service account.
+The luigi controller pod needs to have a permission to create new pods in the cluster, in order to do that we have to create a Cluster Role and bind it to an active service account.
-The configuration file ``cluster_role.yaml`` contain the necessary roles to allow pods to create another pods.
-To activate it we have to apply this role to our cluster through ``kubectl apply -f cluster_role.yaml``
+The resource file ``cluster_role.yaml`` contain the necessary roles which allow the controller pod to create task pods.
+To grant the controller this permission we need to apply this role to our cluster through ``kubectl apply -f cluster_role.yaml``